MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-network-topology-and-connectivity.md

 **Design considerations for SAP implementation:**

-You can [dedicate](/azure/virtual-network/virtual-network-for-azure-services#services-that-can-be-deployed-into-a-virtual-network) and delegate subnets to certain services and then create instances of those services within subnets.
+You can [dedicate](/azure/virtual-network/virtual-network-for-azure-services#services-that-can-be-deployed-into-a-virtual-network) and delegate subnets to certain services and then create instances of those services within those subnets.
 Although Azure helps you create multiple delegated subnets in a virtual network, only one delegated subnet can exist in a virtual network for Azure NetApp Files.
-You can't create a new volume if you use more than one delegated subnet for Azure NetApp Files.
+If you use more than one delegated subnet for Azure NetApp Files, then you can't create a new volume.

 **Use case:**

 You need delegated subnets to implement Azure NetApp Files.
-This approach is popular during SAP deployments that have shared file systems.
-You need a delegated subnet only for an application gateway during Azure Application Gateway SAP scenarios like load balancing or SAP BusinessObjects Business Intelligence, a load-balancing SAP web application server.
+This approach is popular during SAP deployments that share file systems.
+You need a delegated subnet only for an application gateway during load balancing or for SAP BusinessObjects Business Intelligence, which is a load-balancing SAP web application server.

 ## Configure DNS and name resolution for on-premises and Azure resources

-Domain Name System (DNS) is a critical design topic in the overall Azure landing zone architecture.
+Domain Name System (DNS) is a critical part of the Azure landing zone architecture.
 Some organizations might want to use their existing investments in DNS.
 Others might see cloud adoption as an opportunity to modernize their internal DNS infrastructure and use native Azure capabilities.

 **Design recommendations for SAP implementation:**